I remember staring at my pantry on Day 1, completely paralyzed, wondering how to start keto diet for beginners without losing my mind.

 - 20% Protein - Meat, fish, eggs, cheese

-- 5% Carbs - Vegetables, small amounts of berries
+- 5% Carbs - Mostly vegetables, occasional berries

 How Keto Works

-When you drastically reduce carbs, your liver converts fat into ketones - an alternative fuel source that’s actually more efficient than glucose for both your body and brain.
+When you slash your carbs, your liver starts converting fat into ketones - an alternative fuel that’s actually more efficient than glucose for both your body and brain.
+Sounds complicated, but your body does all this automatically.
+You just have to provide the right fuel mix.

 Your Keto Timeline